acli/supercollider-book/chapters/preamble/medium-and-form.md

 Since $u \leftarrow r^2$ and $x = 2$ the computation stops when $r$ is close to $\sqrt{2}$.

 How is $r$ computed?
-Well, if we substitude all the variables we get
+Well, if we substitute all the variables we get

 $$r \leftarrow t / 2 \Rightarrow r \leftarrow (r+m)/2 \Rightarrow r \leftarrow \left(r+\frac{x}{r}\right) \cdot \frac{1}{2}$$